 In the context of your organization as an employer, the brand conveys your values, what’s rewarded, what’s discussed, and what defines success.
 It’s closely related to, and conveys aspects of, your company culture.
 When it’s successfully cultivated and put out into the world, you’re better able to attract, hire, and retain the types of employees who will feel comfortable in your company and do their best work.
 Just like consumer brands, it won’t (and shouldn’t) resonate with everyone.

-Employer branding is not your career site or your job postings, or any one element of your marketing for that matter.
+This type of branding goes beyond your career site, job postings, and all other elements of your marketing collateral.
 It’s also not your “pillars” or your list of “values.”
 And it’s not your corporate brand.
 It’s all of the above and more.
 This is why it can’t simply be a message—it needs to be something that is felt and lived.

-Why Is Employer Branding So Important Right Now?
+Why Is Employer Branding in Recruitment So Important?

 Prior to the digital age, companies spent a lot of time, energy, and money closing the curtain and making sure that candidates knew nothing about what really went on inside the company.
 But now, in addition to the brand that’s conveyed to potential customers, it’s important also “sell” yourself as a preferred employer as you seek out and retain top talent.

-The thing that really forced companies to pull back that curtain was the use of social media in recruiting.
+The thing that really forced companies to pull back that curtain and focus on company branding was the use of social media in recruiting.
 Some of it was unavoidable, since job seekers are able to see who works where on LinkedIn.
 It’s also not that difficult to connect the dots with comments and status updates by those sample people (and their connections) on Twitter, Facebook, Instagram, and other platforms.

 Since it’s not realistic to stop the flow of information about you as an employer on social media, and candidates have more tools than ever to help them learn about a potential employer (warts and all), it’s even more critical for companies to help steer the narrative in a positive direction.

 Top Talent Will Vet You